mstorresh/GD_SNAP/README.md

 # GD_SNAP

-##Requirements
+## Requirements

 qutip
 qgrad :  https://github.com/qgrad/qgrad/tree/master

-##About
+## About

 This is a code using Gradient descent to optimize the values of the SNAP operator (from quantum optics), and then check that you can obtain the fock state |1> only with displacements and with the SNAP operators.
-FInally this compare the fidelity obtained with the library of qutip and the one of qgrad.
+Finally, this compares the fidelity obtained with the qutip library and the qgrad one.